Feline Leukemia

 Leukemia is a cancer that spreads in the tissues of the body that create blood.
 The condition causes the white blood cells to multiple abnormally, a problem interferes with the immune system.
 This makes it easier for infections caused by bacteria, fungus, other viruses and protozoa to take hold.
 It also can cause disorders of the blood.

-There is no evidence that the disease cannot be passed from cat to human, although other illnesses that a sick cat can pickup can.
+There is no evidence that the disease cannot be passed from cat to

-Stages of Feline Leukemia Symptoms
+Stages of Cat Leukemia Symptoms

 The disease is often referred to by different names depending on the stage: